Entry requirements:

 Cash:

-Cash remains king in Cuba, most bars and restaurants do not have the ability to except credit cards currently, and most ATM machines are empty, so it’s important to bring enough cash with you for your stay.
+Cash remains king in Cuba, most bars and restaurants don't accept credit cards currently, and most ATMs are empty, so it's important to bring enough cash with you for your stay.

 An adapter: